brigidar/galaxy_workflows/README.md

 Annotation provided by PROKKA
   * Make a tab delimited file to import the annotation options for PROKKA.
-     * Only provide a value of 1 for kingdom column if you are annotating viruses.
+     * Use 1 in kingdom column if you are annotating viruses, otherwise leave blank.
   * For more information on PROKKA please refer to the [github repository] (https://github.com/tseemann/prokka)
   * We recommend building a genus database of curated annotations to install in your Galaxy instance.
 This will improve the annotation by preferentially using the genus database during annotation.
   * Annotated genbank file is required for reference sequence only in SNPDV.

 ###### Example annotation file
     strain	 locustag	 centre	 genus	      species	plasmid	kingdom